JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 First you need to install the basic build tools for linux.

-Then you have to download the Pocketbook SDK (A Fork can be downloaded from https://github.com/JuanJakobo/pocketbook-sdk5.
+Then you have to download the Pocketbook SDK (https://github.com/pocketbook/SDK_6.3.0/tree/5.19).

-In the CMakeLists.txt of this project you have to set the root of the TOOLCHAIN_PATH to the location where you saved the SDK:
+In the CMakeLists.txt of this project you have to set the root of the TOOLCHAIN_PATH to the location where you saved the SDK.
+This could be for example:

-`SET (TOOLCHAIN_PATH "../../SDK/pocketbook-sdk5-master")`
+`SET (TOOLCHAIN_PATH "../../SDK/SDK_6.3.0/SDK-B288")`

 Then you have to setup cmake by:

 `cmake .`

-To build the application you can run the makearm script.
+To build the application run:

-`./makearm.sh`
+`make`

 ## Disclamer
 Use as your own risk!